 After you have installed the individual Summit switches, connect the switches together using the stacking cables.
-Table 17 and Table 18 list the recommended order for connecting the stacking ports in two sample configurations; Figure 59 and Figure 60 show the cable connections.
-Although you can connect them in any order, connecting the switches as shown in these examples will produce better predictability and easier software configuration.
+Figure 60 and Figure 61 show cable connections for two sample configurations using SummitStack 40G cables; Table 17 and Table 18 list the recommended order for connecting the stacking ports in these two examples.
 Connect Stack Port 2 on one switch to Stack Port 1 on the switch with the next higher slot number.